 Played by: Eva GreenVesper Lynd is a treasury agent who is tasked to accompany Bond to the poker tournament at Casino Royale, posing as his wife.
 Bond and Vesper eventually fall in love in the aftermath of the mission and Bond is prepared to leave the service for her.
-Unfortunately, it turns out that Vesper is being blackmailed into helping the Greater Scope Villain behind Le Chiffre (Quantum in the film, SMERSH in the original novel) into betraying her country, and she subsequently commits suicide (directly in the novel, and by not allowing Bond to rescue her from drowning in the film).
+Unfortunately, it turns out that Vesper is being blackmailed into helping The Man Behind the Man behind Le Chiffre (Quantum (which later becomes SPECTRE) in the film, SMERSH in the original novel) into betraying her country, and she subsequently commits suicide (directly in the novel, and by not allowing Bond to rescue her from drowning in the film).
 Vesper is the very first Bond Girl to appear in the novels, and she is arguably Bond's love of his life in the Craig continuity.
 Her death impacts Bond severely and defines his later relationships with women in the novels, and revenge for her death is the driving focus of Quantum of Solace.

 - Always V Sexy: Vesper, and the fact that it's Eva Green playing her.

 - Anti-Villain: She's directly working against Bond and his mission the entire time, but it's clear that it wasn't her choice.
 The sequel makes her an even more sympathetic antagonist.

 - Brainy Brunette: A brunette accountant that works for Her Majesty's Treasury.

 - Break the Cutie: She has to play along with everything to steal Bond's money and rescue her kidnapped/dead boyfriend.

 - Cartwright Curse: She commits suicide by not allowing Bond to rescue her from drowning out of guilt from betraying Bond and her country.

 - Dark Secret: Vesper is being blackmailed by Quantum into helping Le Chiffre so she can rescue her kidnapped boyfriend.